magento/architecture/design-documents/distributed-deployment-tools.md

 ## Problem

-We want support distributed deployment Magento: 1) area specific instances, that will be responsible only for specific function: admin UI, cron, store front UI, web API, and CLI, 2) separate services.
+We want support distributed deployment Magento:
+1. Area specific instances, that will be responsible only for specific function: admin UI, cron, store front UI, web API, and CLI
+2. Separate services

 Benefits
 * Splitting modules decreases number of dependencies